totibor/p5js-vscode-template/README.md

-# p5js-vscode-template
+# p5.js VSCode starter template
- This template provides a starting point for creative coding with p5.js
+Provides a starting point for creative coding with p5.js.